-This course provides students, in a lecture and lab setting, with in-depth coverage of diesel transmissions and drivetrain components.
+This course provides students, in a lecture and lab setting, with indepth coverage of diesel transmissions and drivetrain components.
 Students troubleshoot and repair transmission and clutch failures.
-Students inspect and service drive axle and related failures.
 Students inspect and service drive axle and related components.
-Lab Fee required.

-BRAKE SYSTEMS (3 Cr) (2:2)
+DESL104 BRAKE SYSTEMS (3 Cr) (2:2)